-- Girl Scouts must be easily identifiable by wearing a Membership Pin and official uniform, tunic, sash, vest or other Girl Scout branded clothing.
+- Girls must be easily identifiable as Girl Scouts by wearing a Membership Pin and official uniform, tunic, sash, vest or other Girl Scout branded clothing.
 A best practice is to wear a full uniform to draw customers' attention and to maximize visibility. - Girls should follow Girl Scout guidelines and wear closed toed shoes and not wear tank tops. - Always dress neatly and be prepared for the weather.